justinjest/python-essentials/assignments/07Introduction to Databases and SQL.md

 - [ ] Your repository follows the format `python-class-your-name`.
 - [ ] Your assignment is inside a `lesson-07` folder.
 - [ ] You've uploaded your `.py` or `.ipynb` file.
 - [ ] You’ve copied and submitted the correct GitHub folder URL.
+- [ ] - [ ] Ensure each task is commented appropriately to explain your code.

 ---